Add-ons

 Pre-Existing Data

-The Pre-Existing Data feature retrieves prior health data from users upon their initial connection.
+The Pre-Existing Data add-on retrieves prior health data from users upon their initial connection.
 This includes up to:

 - 7 days of pre-existing data for API-based sources.